AmandeepMewar/My-First-Repo/README.md

 # stack-using-2d-array
-This is a very very simple implementation of stack using 2d array
+This is a very very basic implementation of stack using 2d array.

-although its not as easy as it looks like and initially it can give you a little headache.
+Hope you stand it.